tlevine/www.thomaslevine.com/content/!/english/index.md

   4. **English-only** are phrases that exist in English for which I haven't found an American equivalent with a matching connotation.

 I present the first two in tables and the latter two in lists.
-See the appendix for documentation of the tables' formatting.
+See the "Table Formatting" section at the end for documentation of the tables' formatting.

 ## Vocabulary